 Moving to Paris

-Paris as a city offers expats many amazing features, from their amazing French cuisine, impressive fashion weeks to beautiful famous architectures such as the Eiffel tower.
-The city of lights, as it is commonly known as, attracts thousands of expats each year to live a high quality lifestyle in France’s capital.
+You are planning to move to Paris?
 Before moving to Paris it is important to know certain factors that differ it from the UK.
-For starters the language is a very important aspect due to English not being widely spoken, especially in older generations.
 In this text we will discuss all the top priorities before your move to Paris, from finding somewhere to live to setting up bank accounts.
 Below is an overview of everything that will be discussed on this page:

 - How much does it cost to move to Paris?

 - What do you need to remember before your move?

 - How and where to find a home

 - Where to find a job

 - Whats the transportation like in Paris